 Here are the benefits of switching to an electronic purchase order system and e-procurement software:

-All company POs are created and managed in the same online platform.
+In cloud-first procurement environments, the management of organizational POs is centralized to one online platform.
 Teams and managers get full visibility into what stages the POs are at, in real-time.
 Because e-procurement software lives in the cloud, POs are stored securely, yet remain accessible from any location at all times.

 Approving team members are notified immediately when a purchase request is submitted in the system.
-With a paper-based system, approvals can be dragged out and cause unnecessary bottlenecks.
+Paper-based approval workflows often lead to inefficiencies that result in bottlenecks.

 Purchasers and procurement managers know what’s coming down the spend pipeline.
-Pending but not-yet-approved purchases are known and taken into account before additional spending is approved.
+Pending but not-yet-approved purchases are known and taken into account before the approval of additional spending.

-5. Efficient record-keeping, less room for an administrative error
+5. Efficient record-keeping, and less room for an administrative error

 Good record-keeping is essential for purchasing and procurement.
 It’s easy to lose, damage, or accidentally destroy paper-based records.
 It’s often hard to spot duplicate requests, purchases, invoices, or missing transactions — all of which can cost your company time and money.
 Using paper also requires an efficient and regularly updated filing system which consumes space and man-hours in order to work effectively.